How do I activate an SSL certificate?

 Be sure that the information submitted in the CSR code is correct before proceeding.

 On the next page, select Email validation, HTTP-based validation or DNS-based validation as the domain control validation method from the dropdown list.
-NOTE: The domain control validation method selection is omitted during activation of OV and EV certificates from Symantec, GeoTrust and Thawte.

 For email validation, select an email address to which the approval email will be sent.
 For security reasons, the approval email can only be sent to a generic email associated with the domain name (e.g., webmaster@, postmaster@, hostmaster@, administrator@, admin@, etc.) or to the registered Whois email address.